Vita-Diva/bttcdoc/docs/en/mapping.md

 ### Standard Child Token

-If the token being mapped is a standard TRC-20 or TRC-721 contract, all you need to do is submit a mapping request at [here](TBD), and our team will quickly deploy it on BTTC.
+If the token being mapped is a standard TRC-20 or TRC-721 contract, all you need to do is send us a mail, and our team will quickly deploy it on BTTC.
 Contract for standard sub-tokens.

 You can determine whether your token is a standard contract by visiting the following link: